The Perfect Day Trip to Salzburg from Vienna

 How to Get from Vienna to Salzburg

-Before we jump into what to do on a day trip to Salzburg, we need to discuss all of the best ways you can get to the city from Vienna.
-There are four main ways one can visit Salzburg, and this is by bus, train, personal vehicle or organised tour.
+There are four main ways one can visit Salzburg from Vienna, and this is by bus, train, personal vehicle or organised tour.

-If you would rather take the planning and stress out of your day trip to Salzburg from Vienna and leave it in the hands of a professional, then going on a small-group tour from the Austrian capital is likely the best option for you.
-There are countless options available that you’re sure to find something that suits.
+If you would rather take the planning and stress out of your day trip and leave it in the hands of a professional, then going on a small-group tour from the Austrian capital is likely the best option for you.

-This full-day tour, for instance, is for a maximum of eight participants and includes stops at the beautiful village of St Gilgen and the alpine lake Wolfgansee before continuing onto Salzburg.
-It includes a stop at Mozart’s Birthplace, however, the tour definitely has a large Sound of Music focus and includes a number of stops relating to the 1965 film.
+This full-day tour is for a maximum of eight participants and includes stops at the beautiful village of St Gilgen and the alpine lake Wolfgansee before continuing to Salzburg.
+It includes a stop at Mozart’s Birthplace and has a large Sound of Music focus including several stops relating to the 1965 film.

-This small-group tour also will include Sound of Music stops but will give you time to explore Salzburg on your own, as well.
+This small-group tour also will include Sound of Music stops but will give you time to explore Salzburg on your own.
 This is especially good for those who want a bit more independence on their trip.

-If you fancy a bit of nature, this full-day tour will take you to Mondsee lake before arriving into Salzburg proper.
+If you fancy a bit of nature, this full-day tour will take you to Mondsee Lake before arriving in Salzburg proper.

 Mirabell Gardens & Hohensalzburg Fortress